alainfrisch/ocaml_inline_option/README.md

        and similar ones).

-     - and https://github.com/ocaml/ocaml/pull/163 for a pull request by Leo White actually the removal of that special representation.
+     - and https://github.com/ocaml/ocaml/pull/163 for a pull request by Leo White implementing the removal of that special representation.